Credits

 Along with "Memory Glass", this was another one of my introductions to Kayo Kyoku back in 1981.
 One of my classmates from Japanese Language school had brought back a ton of VHS tapes with "The Best 10"and "The Top 10", and this tune was played pretty much non-stop.
 It reached a peak of No. 9 on the Oricon in August.

 Hitomi Ishikawa (石川ひとみ)had been an aidoru (pop idol) for 3 years before she got "Machibuse", her biggest hit.
-The song was written by KK legend, Yumi Matsutoya (nee Arai), and it had actually been written originally for a singer by the name of Seiko Miki, who had a very brief career in the mid-70s.
+The song was written by New Music legend, Yumi Matsutoya (nee Arai), and it had actually been written originally for a singer by the name of Seiko Miki, who had a very brief career in the mid-70s.

 The title "Machibuse" is translated as "ambush", a pretty aggressive name for an aidoru song, but going over the lyrics, it's much more of a wistful story of unrequited love.